 All the variants of the programmes aim to satisfy the criteria of the accrediting engineering institutions.
-These are based on the fourth edition of the Engineering Council's Accreditation of Higher Education Programmes (AHEP4) learning outcomes.
+These are based on the Engineering Council's Accreditation of Higher Education Programmes (AHEP4) learning outcomes.
 These are defined in 5 overarching engineering specific areas of learning:

-- Science and Mathematics (C1, M1),
+- Science and Mathematics (C1, M1)

-- Engineering Analysis (C2-C4, M2-M4),
+- Engineering Analysis (C2-C4, M2-M4)

-- Design and Innovation (C5-C6, M5-M6),
+- Design and Innovation (C5-C6, M5-M6)

-- The Engineering and Society (C7-C11, M7-M11),
+- The Engineer and Society (C7-C11, M7-M11)

-- Engineering Practice (C12-C18, M12-M18).
+- Engineering Practice (C12-C18, M12-M18)